-David Ettinger counsels multinational companies on food and food-related products, as well as consumer and tobacco and tobacco-related products.
-He assists clients in navigating the import and export of goods to ensure compliance with regulations in the U.S., Europe, and Asia.
-David counsels companies in China and throughout Asia on matters ranging from ingredient and labeling, to product seizure and detention, to food and consumer product recalls and consumer complaints.
+David Ettinger counsels multinational companies on food (with a unique emphasis on alternative proteins including plant- and cell-based foods) and food packaging, as well as consumer and tobacco-related products.
+He assists clients in navigating the import and export of goods to ensure compliance with regulations in the United States (U.S.), Europe, and Asia.
+David counsels companies in China and throughout Asia on matters ranging from ingredient and labeling to product seizure and detention, to food and consumer product recalls and consumer complaints.

 David and his team in Shanghai publish China Regulatory Matters (CRM) and Asian Regulatory Matters (ARM), two e-newsletters that focus on regulatory updates in China and the rest of Asia.
-He is frequently invited to speak on international regulatory matters related to food, food-related products, and tobacco-related products.
+He is frequently invited to speak on international regulatory matters regarding food, food-related products, and tobacco-related products.

 - Provided legal advice regarding the Asian regulatory environment on food products, e.g., novel and conventional foods, health food, alternative proteins, genetically modified (GM) food, etc.

 - Defended multinational food companies against professional consumers who act as bounty hunters